How is malaria treated and prevented?

 - Malaria prevention has significantly improved in recent decades and, in 2021 and 2023, two new preventative vaccines were approved for use in high-risk regions.

 How is malaria treated?

-- Partial immunity can be developed over years of exposure to the disease and although it never develops into full immunity it can reduce the severity of disease and risk of death from malaria.
+- Partial immunity can be developed over years of exposure to the disease.
+Although it never develops into full immunity it can reduce the severity of disease and risk of death from malaria.

-- Most malaria deaths occur in young children under five years whose bodies have not had a chance to develop any immunity to the parasite.
+- Most deaths caused by malaria occur in young children under five years.
+This is often because their bodies have not had a chance to develop any immunity to the parasite.

 How can malaria be prevented?

 Malaria is a disease that can be prevented.
 There are various strategies in place to help people avoid infection with the Plasmodium parasite.

 - It took decades of research – but in 2019, the first vaccine against the malaria-causing Plasmodium falciparum parasite was approved.